Fiscal Sponsorship

 What can I expect if my LOI is accepted and I'm invited to submit a full proposal?

 Once you are notified in December, you will receive access to the online application form.
-The deadline for full proposals will be January 18, 2024 at 5pm Pacific.
+The deadline for full proposals is January 16, 2025 at 5pm Pacific.

 To learn more about the process if you submit a full proposal and your art installation is accepted as an Honorarium, check out What to Expect.